RevDra/human-face-detection/SECURITY.md

 * Potential impact.

 ### What to Expect
-* I will acknowledge your email within **48 hours**.
+* We will acknowledge your report within **48 hours**.
-* I will verify the issue and keep you updated on the progress.
+* We will verify the issue and keep you updated on the progress.
 * Once fixed, a patch will be released, and you will be credited (if you wish) in the release notes.

 ## 🔒 Security Scope